wishonia/wishonia/public/wishingWells/universal-access-to-clean-water.md

 ### Funding Sources

-Potential funding may come from international aid, public-private partnerships, and innovative financing mechanisms like impact bonds.
+Potential funding may come from international aid, public-private partnerships, and financing mechanisms like impact bonds.

 ### Trade-offs